hyoo-ru/crowd.hyoo.ru/readme.md

 - Any states can be merged without conflicts.
 - Strong Eventual Consistency.
-- Merge result is independent of merge order on different actors.
+- Merge result is independent of merge order on different peers.
 - Branch merge is semilattice.

 ### Reinterpretable